jliu0140/cse15l-lab-reports/report3/LabReport3.md

 Source: https://linux.die.net/man/1/find

 ## -mindepth
 Similar to `-maxdepth`, `-mindepth` will search for items within a minumum depth.
-Depth will also be the same, whereas 0 refers to the command-line arguments, 1 to the given directory, and 2 and beyond as its subdirectories.
+Depth will also be the same, where 0 refers to the command-line arguments, 1 to the given directory, and 2 and beyond as its subdirectories.

 Example 1:
 ```